Repeater

 Q: I have Repeater installed on my system, but I do not see it in my DAW?

-Since "Repeater" was created in collaboration with D16 Group, the plugin will show in your plugins list under the manufacturer name "D16 Group Audio Software".
+⚑ Important: Since Repeater was created in collaboration with D16 Group, it will appear under the manufacturer name "D16 Group Audio Software" in your plugins list.

-If the plugin license has successfully been activated to your iLok dongle and installed are your system, you likely need to rescan the plugins within your DAW.
-Please view the following articles:
+If the iLok license is activated and installed, you likely need to rescan your plugins.
+See the following articles:

-Q: How do I uninstall the Repeater from my system?
+Q: How do I uninstall Repeater from my system?

 Was this article helpful?